wuwanahq/nlptagger/README.md

   - FirstTagID (main tag)
   - SecondTagID (second main tag)
   - OtherTags (rest of them)
-  - NLPInfoTag (or other field selected in config file, with the weights returned by NLP algos)
+  - TagInfo(or other field selected in config file, with the weights returned by NLP algos)